MastodonC/witan.models.demography/doc/run-models.md

 * Start & end years of year range to average over when projecting deaths (2010-2014)
 * Start & end years of year range to average over when projecting domestic migration (2010-2014)
 * Start & end years of year range to average over when projecting international migration (2010-2014)
-* Proportion of male newborns, represented as a number of male newborns and a number of all newborns. **IMPORTANT**: This proportion is set to 105/205 for the UK, and should only be changed for other countries.
+* Proportion of male newborns, represented as a number of male newborns (105) and a number of all newborns (205). **IMPORTANT**: This proportion is set to 105/205 for the UK, and should only be changed for other countries.

 ## User-defined parameters for the geography